 Because of the breaking changes between 1.3.x and 2.x, there is no automatic upgrade and instead a migration process is required.
 But don’t worry!
 We promise the process is not hard.

-There are three major changes in this release that need to be taken into account in order to proceed with a migration.
+There are three major changes in this release that must be taken into account to proceed with a migration.

 New storage options

 This impacts your current Apicurio Registry deployment.
 In Apicurio Registry 1.3.x we had 3 storage options (

 infinispan).
 Now in